-Bears are magnificent creatures and it can be exciting to see one—from an appropriate distance.
-When hiking or backpacking in an area inhabited by black bears or grizzlies, there are precautions you can take so you’re less likely to have a bear encounter and you’ll be prepared to act if you do have one.
+Bears are magnificent creatures and they’re exciting to see in their natural habitat—but ideally from an appropriate distance.
+When hiking or backpacking in an area where black bears or grizzlies live, there are precautions you can take so you’re less likely to have a negative bear encounter and things you can do to be more prepared to act if you do have one.

 Video: Backpacking in Bear Country